syanix/SupplyChainSystem/context-prisma.md

 5. **Husky Removal**: We now remove the husky prepare script from the package.json file before installing dependencies.
 This prevents errors when running npm ci in a non-git environment, as husky tries to install git hooks.

+6. **OpenSSL for Prisma**: We've added OpenSSL to the Dockerfile to ensure that Prisma can function correctly in the Alpine Linux environment.

-These changes resolve issues with missing dependencies like `@nestjs/config` and ensure that the application can start correctly in the Fly.io environment.
+These changes resolve issues with missing dependencies like `@prisma/client` and ensure that the application can start correctly in the Fly.io environment.